-Maybe you’re doing “all the things”, but something still doesn’t seem quite right.
-Possibly those pesky pimples have really overstayed their welcome, or perhaps you are just seeking some backup and reassurance that all is going according to plan.
-Well, you’re in luck!
+Perhaps you’re seemingly doing all the right things for your skin, but you’re still dealing with unwanted challenges.
 Whatever your skincare queries, there is no reason to go it alone - especially when professional assistance is often just a quick physician’s visit away.
 Dermatologists can offer heaps of help when setting out on a skincare journey.
-But what time is the right time to send out the S.O.S.?
+Keep reading to learn when is the best time to start seeing a dermatologist.

 IN A NUTSHELL

-Main Takeaways: It’s true that dermatologists can guide you through a universe-worth of skin issues, but what most people don’t realize is that they’re not just for damage control.
+Main Takeaways: While dermatologists can guide you through a universe-worth of skin issues, they’re not just for damage control.
 To proactively protect the health of your skin, elicit the help of a dermatologist today.

-Good to Know: It’s great to plan for yearly dermatological checkups.
-But there are a few reasons you won’t want to wait until your annual.
-Keep reading to learn the nonnegotiable cues for an ASAP visit.
+Good to Know: It’s great to plan for yearly dermatological checkups, but there are a few reasons you shouldn’t wait until your annual.
+Keep reading to learn the non-negotiable cues for an ASAP visit.

 What Is a Dermatologist

-When it comes to protecting your skin, a trusted dermatologist can be as vital as SPF!
 Specializing in the care and maintenance of all things skin, hair, and nails, a dermatologist is a physician who has undergone extensive training to skillfully identify and treat thousands of conditions and support your skin-related goals.
-Depending on your needs, dermatologists may provide medical, cosmetic, therapeutic, and sometimes surgical solutions to help you achieve the skin of your dreams!
+Depending on your needs, dermatologists may provide medical, cosmetic, therapeutic, and sometimes surgical solutions to help you achieve the skin of your dreams.

 What to Expect

-If you are reading this and have not yet visited a dermatologist, hop to it- doing so is key to ensure the life and longevity of your skin.
 Your skin is your body’s largest organ and the first line of defense against literally everything, so it needs to be checked closely.
 Consequently, a dermatologist will give an up-close full-body examination.
-This could feel daunting but know there are ways to make the experience more comfortable.
+This could feel daunting, but know there are ways to make the experience more comfortable.
 Professional physicians should put you at ease and encourage you to remain covered-up while they examine only small areas of skin at a time.
-And many offices will even allow new patients to bring a support person or provide one for you.
-So, if your upcoming visit brings on feelings of nervousness and vulnerability, be upfront about that so you and your clinician can have solutions in place to assuage your valid anxieties.
+Many offices will allow new patients to bring a support person or provide one for you.
+So, if your upcoming visit brings on feelings of nervousness and vulnerability, be upfront about it so you and your clinician can have solutions in place to assuage your valid anxieties.

 When to See a Dermatologist

 To proactively protect your skin, any time is the right time to elicit the help of a trusted dermatologist.
-Further, everyone’s skin is different, so while acne or hormonal breakouts may have some frequenting their dermatologists as early as their preteen years, others may not have reason to pop on in until much later - and that’s totally cool.
-But while there may not be a magic age to start consulting with a dermatologist, most pros agree that if you haven’t yet done so by your mid-twenties, you might want to consider it.
-By this time, people likely have learned what their skin likes and what it doesn’t.
+Further, everyone’s skin is different, so while acne or hormonal breakouts may have some frequenting their dermatologists as early as their preteen years, others may not have reason to pop on in until much later.
+While there may not be a magic age to start consulting with a dermatologist, most pros agree that if you haven’t yet done so by your mid-twenties, you might want to consider it.
+By this time, most people have learned what their skin likes and what it doesn’t.
 They know it well enough to be able to speak on its nuances and any potential changes.
-And most importantly, by one’s twenties, they have probably been on the receiving end of enough UV rays to start being mindful of their effects, while it’s still early enough to successfully get ahead of age defense.
+Most importantly, by one’s twenties, your skin very likely has been on the receiving end of enough UV rays to start being mindful of their effects.
+This time of your life is usually early enough to successfully get ahead of age defense.

 Top 5 Reasons to Visit a Dermatologist